priyanshee1604/foundation/udm/beginner/product-category-explained.md

 <ProductCategoryMember productCategoryId="MOST_POPULAR" productId="9001" fromDate="2001-05-13 12:00:00.0" sequenceNum="2"/>
 ```

-Additional Notes
+**Additional Notes**

-Most Popular Category displays the products based on the number of hits on the product or based on the sale of a product.
+* Most Popular Category displays the products based on the number of hits on the product or based on the sale of a product.
-To display the most popular categories or products, an algorithm is written which displays the products sorted by sale or hit.
+* To display the most popular categories or products, an algorithm is written which displays the products sorted by sale or hit.
-This method is not used in Ofbiz, instead a catalog category type PCCT_MOST_POPULAR is used which give the rights to merchandizing manager to display the products in this category which are chosen keeping in mind the growth of business.
+* This method is not used in Ofbiz, instead a catalog category type PCCT_MOST_POPULAR is used which give the rights to merchandizing manager to display the products in this category which are chosen keeping in mind the growth of business.
-Sequence number in Product Category Rollup and Product Category Member depicts the order in which the categories and products will be displayed in this category.
+* Sequence number in Product Category Rollup and Product Category Member depicts the order in which the categories and products will be displayed in this category.

+**Best Practice**
-Best Practice: Set the Product Category Members if page will show the products
+* Set the Product Category Members if page will show the products
-Best Practice: Set Category Rollups if the page will show the categories.
+* Set Category Rollups if the page will show the categories.
-In general it is about setting the Product Category Members.
+* In general it is about setting the Product Category Members.

 ### What's New Category

+**Purpose**
-Purpose: All the fresh arrivals in a e-commerce site are displayed under What's New Category.The prod catalog category type for this category is PCCT_WHATS_NEW.
-Only one category of this type exist for a catalog.
+* All the fresh arrivals in a e-commerce site are displayed under What's New Category.
+* The prod catalog category type for this category is PCCT_WHATS_NEW.
+* Only one category of this type exist for a catalog.

+**Description**
-Description: This category contains all the products that are newly added to the site as fresh products.
+* This category contains all the products that are newly added to the site as fresh products.

+**Category Type**
-Category Type: CATALOG_CATEGORY
+* CATALOG_CATEGORY

 API Support
 To Do